mmick66/kinieta/README.md

      .move(to: start, during: 0.5).easeInOut(.Cubic)
 ```

-You can also add a pause between animations by calling the `wait(for: time)` function:
+The dictionary with the animations can be saved and passed later as the example above shows.
+You can also add a pause between animations by calling the `wait(for time: TimeInterval)` function:

 ```swift
 aView.move(to: ["x": 250, "y": 500], during: 0.5).easeInOut(.Cubic)